kndahl/neulab/docs/README_out_frame.md

 ```

 # Chauvenet method
+Function: chauvenet
 ### Perform Chauvenet criterion-based outlier detection for a pandas DataFrame.
-### The function detects outliers in every column of the DataFrame by applying the Chauvenet criterion, which calculates the z-scores of each value and identifies those that fall beyond a certain threshold.
+The function detects outliers in every column of the DataFrame by applying the Chauvenet criterion, which calculates the z-scores of each value and identifies those that fall beyond a certain threshold.
 The function can optionally fill in NaN values using one of three methods - mode, median, or mean - before detecting outliers.
 ## Parameters:
 data : pandas.DataFrame
     The input DataFrame for which outliers are to be detected.